autowarefoundation/autoware-documentation/docs/design/autoware-architecture/localization/index.md

 #### Functionalities

-- Correct vehicle positions along the lateral direction
+- Correct vehicle positions along the lateral direction.
-- Pose correction along the longitudinal can be inaccurate.
-But we can resolve this by fusing with GNSS
+- Pose correction along the longitudinal can be inaccurate, but can be resolved by fusing with GNSS.

 ### GNSS

 #### Expected situation

-- The vehicle is placed in an open environment with no or few surrounding objects, such as a rural landscape
+- The vehicle is placed in an open environment with few to no surrounding objects, such as a rural landscape.

 #### Situation that can make the system unstable

-- GNSS signals are intercepted by surrounding objects, e.g., tunnels or buildings
+- GNSS signals are blocked by surrounding objects, e.g., tunnels or buildings.

 #### Functionality